-TransGrid is working with the NSW Government to plan new transmission infrastructure for the development of Australia's first coordinated Renewable Energy Zone (REZ) in the state's Central-West Orana region.
+TransGrid is working with the NSW Government to plan new transmission infrastructure for Australia's first coordinated Renewable Energy Zone (REZ) in the state's Central-West Orana region.

 What is a REZ?

-- Lower wholesale electricity costs – placing downward pressure on customer bills through increased competition
+- Lower wholesale electricity costs – by placing downward pressure on customer bills through increased competition

-- Improved reliability – by delivering large amounts of new energy supply
+- Improve reliability – by delivering large amounts of new energy supply

-- New local jobs – opportunities for local workers and businesses during procurement and construction
+- New local jobs – opportunities for local workers and businesses during construction

-- Reduced emissions and a greater mix of renewable energy in the National Electricity Market, supporting Australia’s transition to a lower carbon future.
+- Reduce emissions and deliver a greater mix of renewable energy in the National Electricity Market, supporting Australia’s transition to a lower carbon future.